Pinafore/cl1-hw/feateng/README.md

 Let's compare with the Length:

-    python3 buzzer.py --guesser_type=Gpr --limit=50 \
+    python3 buzzer.py --guesser_type=gpr --limit=50 \
-    --GprGuesser_filename=../models/buzztrain_gpr_cache \
+    --gpr_guesser_filename=../models/buzzdev_gpr_cache \
-    --questions=../data/qanta.buzztrain.json.gz --buzzer_guessers Gpr \
+    --questions=../data/qanta.buzzdev.json.gz --buzzer_guessers gpr \
     --features Length Frequency

 compared to without it:

-    .venv/bin/python3  eval.py --guesser_type=Gpr \
+    .venv/bin/python3  eval.py --guesser_type=gpr   --limit=25   \
-    --TfidfGuesser_filename=models/TfidfGuesser --limit=25 \
-     --questions=../data/qanta.buzzdev.json.gz --buzzer_guessers Gpr \
+    --questions=../data/qanta.buzzdev.json.gz --buzzer_guessers gpr \
-     --GprGuesser_filename=../models/buzzdev_gpr_cache  \
+	--gpr_guesser_filename=../models/buzzdev_gpr_cache    \
-     --LogisticBuzzer_filename=models/no_length --features ""
+	--logistic_buzzer_filename=models/no_length --features ""

-You'll see quite a bit of output, so I'm just going to walk through it bit by
-    bit, comparing the salient components.
+You'll see quite a bit of output, so we're just going to walk through it bit by bit, comparing the salient components.

  Now, both "best" and "waiting" are *correct*, but obviously "best" is best.
 It's important to know what kind of examples contribute to each of these outcomes, so eval samples a subset for each of these and prints them and their features out.

     =================
     aggressive 0.22